awa03/meowlang/docs/parser/math.md

 # Mathematical Parsing

-For prerequisite knowledge of the lexer keywords please refer to [lexer documentation](../lexer/keywords.md)
+For prerequisite knowledge of the lexer keywords, please refer to [lexer documentation](../lexer/keywords.md)

 ## Multiple Expressions

 Consider the example `5 + 10 * 2`.
-In order to parse and resolve the equation we must seperate the relevant operations.
+To parse and resolve the equation, we must separate the relevant operations.
-We must also consider order of precedance within operations (*pemdas*).
-Since multiplication (`*`) has a higher precedance than addition (`+`), we must solve for `10 * 2` before adding 5.
+We must also consider the order of precedence within operations (*PEMDAS*).
+Since multiplication (`*`) has a higher precedence than addition (`+`), we must solve for `10 * 2` before adding 5.

-In order to accomplish this we will parse operations in *reverse order*.
+To accomplish this, we will parse operations in *reverse order*.

 ```cpp
 std::unique_ptr<expression> parse_exp(){